-The main dilemma that I therefor encountered was that for a long time I thought the different research tracks of my personal research into glass, the heritage value assessment, the overall building analysis and the function analysis were mostly conflicting with each other.
+The main dilemma that I therefor encountered was that for a long time I thought the different research tracks of my personal research into transparent materials, the heritage value assessment, the overall building analysis and the function analysis were mostly conflicting with each other.
 Before my P2 I mostly felt like I had to make compromises between these elements, and I did not consider the potential of them complementing each other.
 I therefore had to decide what was most important for me which were the functional relations of spaces with a different level of privacy and from that point I could better see how my research and the existing heritage values could optimize this relationship.

 One very important topic considering the ethical reflection on my research and design was the difference between the end user and the predetermined private or public function of a space.
 One conclusion from the research namely was that a space did not necessary allow for a full transparent border simply because the function was public.
 Users might feel like they are on display when everybody can freely see that what they are doing.
 If a library is for instance considered as a public function, people who come there to study or read might want some privacy even though the space accommodates a public function.
 The main issue herein is that it is mainly the designer who should consider for which public spaces this is the case.
 If the designer simply applies a transparent border because the function is public than this might conflict with the preferences of the end user.
 An architect should therefor always consider whether optimizing the effect of creating a non-existing psychological border to optimize the relation between two spaces meets the needs of the end user.